Major in French and Francophone Studies:

 1) Core Requirements: French 305; French 314 or French 315; French 450 (satisfies the Major Writing Requirement and the Major Computing Requirement).
 These core requirements must be taken on campus.

-A minimum of 15 elective credits, chosen from French 151, either 210 or 212 (both cannot count), 290, and any course taken at the 300- and 400-level in the French Section; plus up to 9 credits from courses outside the French section (provided that these courses are relevant to French & Francophone studies, have been chosen in consultation with the major advisor, and have been approved by the French section).
+A minimum of 15 elective credits, chosen from French 151, either 210 or 212 (both cannot count), 303* and any course taken at the 300- and 400-level in the French Section; plus up to 9 credits from courses taught in English (provided that these courses are relevant to French & Francophone studies, have been chosen in consultation with the major advisor, and have been approved by the French section).
 No more than 9 credits from courses not taught in French shall be counted for the major.

 All majors in French & Francophone Studies are strongly encouraged to include study abroad in a French-speaking location at some point in their undergraduate experience.